 We are required to set out a Staff Code of Conduct under Regulation 7 of The School Staffing (England) Regulations 2009.

-In line with the statutory safeguarding guidance ‘Keeping Children Safe in Education’, we should have a Staff Code of Conduct, which should cover acceptable use of technologies, staff/pupil relationships and communications, including the use of social media.
+In line with the statutory safeguarding guidance ‘Keeping Children Safe in Education’, we should have a Staff Code of Conduct, which should (among other things) cover low-level concerns, allegations against staff and whistle-blowing, as well as acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications, including the use of social media.

 General Obligations